BU-Spark/ml-bpl-rag/README.md

 We refined our approach to address these challenges:
 - **Embedding Model**: Switched to `all-MiniLM-L6-v2`, a free, open-source model from Hugging Face, offering excellent performance.
 - **LLM**: Chose `4o-mini`, a cost-effective alternative with sufficient capabilities.
+- **Vector Store**: Adopted Pinecone vectorstore due to its accessibility via API given the size of the data.
-- **Vector Store**: Adopted FAISS for its efficiency and scalability with large datasets.
+- **UI Development**: Using Streamlit for UI due to its easy integration through python and compatibility with Huggingface Spaces.
-- **UI Development**: Replaced LangServe with Streamlit, which provided better customization and ease of use.

 ---

 ## **Deployment**

 The final RAG model is hosted on Hugging Face, ensuring accessibility and reliability.

+Our current solution externally hosts data on Pinecone and calls GPT-4o-mini.

 ---